RaccoonlabDev/docs/docs/guide/can_pwm.md

 | 2 | 6-pin Molex  ([502585-0670](https://www.molex.com/molex/products/part-detail/pcb_receptacles/5025850670), [502578-0600](https://www.molex.com/molex/products/part-detail/crimp_housings/5025780600)) | Contacts support up to 100 V, 2 A per contact.
 But the board may work only with 2S-6S. |
 | 3 | SWD | STM32 firmware updating using [programmer-sniffer](programmer_sniffer.md). |

-UAVCAN-PWM also has 2 groups of connectors designed to connect a servo or ESC.
+UAVCAN-PWM has 2 main groups of connectors designed to connect a servo or ESC on the top side of the board.
+These connectors are used in the same way for all firmwares.
 An example of connection shown in a picture below.

 ![can_pwm_mini_scheme](../../assets/can_pwm/servo_connection.jpg?raw=true "can_pwm_mini_scheme")
 Fig. Example of servo connection to a A1 channel of UAVCAN-PWM mini node.

+The board also has auxiliry pins on the bottom side.
+Depending on the firmware type they might be used in a different way.
+Please, check [5.2 Esc flame feedback](#52-esc-flame-feedback) and [5.3 Auxilliary B1, B2 channels](#53-auxilliary-b1-b2-channels) to get a proper connection way for them.

 ## 4. Main function description